whatwg/html/.github/CONTRIBUTING.md

 * Generally, if you have a term in a `<dfn>` element, followed by a description of how to 'implement' that term, that's probably an algorithm.
 Likewise if the term is in a `<span>` element; the `<dfn>` might be elsewhere in the spec, or even in a different spec.

 * Most Web IDL interface members (attributes and operations) have associated behavior.
-Any text that defines such behavior is an algorithm, even it just says that an IDL attribute reflects a content attribute, or that a method does nothing.
+Any text that defines such behavior is an algorithm, even if it just says that an IDL attribute reflects a content attribute, or that a method does nothing.

 * Text of roughly the form